Timeline of lighting technology

 18th century

-- 1792 William Murdoch begins experimenting with gas lighting and probably produced the first gas light in this year.
+- 1792 – William Murdoch begins experimenting with gas lighting and produces the first gas light.

 19th century